sathvik1610/boundaryforge/README.md

 ---

-## 🧠 The Middleware: Catching Attacks Never Seen Before
+## 🧠 The Middleware: Catching Novel Attacks

 The compiled safety contract is enforced by a two-layer semantic middleware with **tiered enforcement thresholds**: